dcunited001/dcunited001.github.io/_posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics.md

 - [perlocutionary](http://www.dictionary.com/browse/perlocutionary),
   - [illocutionary](http://www.dictionary.com/browse/illocutionary)
-  - [allocution](): The mode of information dissemination in which media broadcasts are transmitted to multiple receivers with no or very limited capability of a two-way exchange of information
-    - they never cared to hear what i had to say. it was not an investigation or interrogation. it was torture.
   - gorgonize
   - nocent
   - [ilmestys](https://en.wiktionary.org/wiki/ilmestys#Finnish) (finnish)

 - casinos mix large financial flows with underground social networks